CLT for biorthogonal ensembles and related combinatorial identities: Examples

-This provides a new class of CLTs for global smooth statistics of random matrices which generalizes theorem~\ref{thm:OPE}.
-Indeed, if $m=1$, $W_N^{*} W_N$ is a Wishart matrix and, if $\theta_1=1$, the eigenvalues process $\Xi_N$ is described by the Laguerre ensemble which fits in the framework of section~\ref{sect:OPE}.
-Although, as we pointed out in remark~\ref{rk:non-Hermitian}, it is not obvious how one would generalize the CLT (\ref{Fourier'}) to test functions which are not analytic and it is a problem that we do not address here.
-It would be interesting to see whether theorem~\ref{thm:MOP} is generic for multiple orthogonal polynomials which satisfy an $m$-term recurrence relation.
+This provides a new class of CLTs for smooth statistics of random matrices which generalize theorem~\ref{thm:OPE}.
+Indeed, if $m=1$, $W_N^{*} W_N$ is a Wishart matrix and, if $\gamma_1=1$, the eigenvalues process $\Xi_N$ is described by the Laguerre ensemble which fits in the framework of section~\ref{sect:OPE}.
+Although, as it was pointed out in remark~\ref{rk:non-Hermitian}, it is not obvious how one would generalize the CLT (\ref{Fourier'}) to test functions which are not analytic and it is a problem that we do not address here.
 The rest of this section gives an account on the biorthogonal structure of the ensemble (\ref{AIK}), the corresponding recurrence coefficients and their asymptotics.
-The result are summarized in proposition~\ref{thm:KZ_2} below.
-We follow \cite{KZ_14}, section~3 and~4, although our definitions are slightly different and we derive the asymptotics of the recurrence coefficients in a more general regime. \\
+The result are summarized in proposition~\ref{thm:KZ_2} at the end of this section.
+We follow the ideas of \cite{KZ_14}, although our definitions are slightly different and we obtain the asymptotics of the recurrence coefficients in a more general case. \\